ekline/draft-dtn-ethernet/draft-ek-dtn-ethernet.md

-It is possible for a sender to address all BP-over-Ethernet listeners within the broadcast domain should the destination Bundle Endpoint ID refer to "all of a group of nodes" (sections 3.2 and 3.4 of {{!ARCH=RFC4838}}).
+It is possible for a sender to address all BP-over-Ethernet listeners within the broadcast domain should the destination Bundle Endpoint ID refer to "all of a group of nodes" (§3.2 and §3.4 of {{!ARCH=RFC4838}}).
 How a sending Bundle node determines when this is appropriate is out of scope of this document.